MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ---

 # Tutorial: Using CloudScript context models
-CloudScript  can be executed through several mechanisms in PlayFab including execution through APIs, through scheduled tasks, through PlayStream events and through a player entering and existing segments.
+CloudScript  can be executed through several mechanisms in PlayFab including execution through APIs, through scheduled tasks, through PlayStream events and through a player entering and exiting segments.
 In many cases, the context in which the CloudScript is executed is important for how the CloudScript runs.
 A simple example of this is knowing the Player ID of the player the CloudScript is being run on behalf of.
 The data model available in CloudScript in each of the context is different and provides important data used in your CloudScript.

 In your CloudScript code you will need to reference each of these context models.
 You can add individual models or use the file provided at the end of this tutorial.